 Narrow it down

-From there, these prospects need to be whittled down into the strongest matches.
+Once you know how to search for grants, you’re on to the next step.
+Your prospects need to be whittled down into the strongest matches.
 You can do that by clicking on each entry and reading more about the grantmaker.
 You can also find contact information, grant application guidelines and deadline information, 990s, and board information.
 You’ll also see whether they have a website to learn more.

 Read the fine print